deepak-lenka/NeuralVision/README.md

 - `REPLICATE_API_TOKEN`: Your Replicate API key (required)

-## Usage

-1. Enter a descriptive prompt in the text area
-2. Select the number of images you want to generate
-3. Click the "Create" button
-4. Wait for your images to be generated
-5. View and download your generated images

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.